The Cellular Potts Model on Disordered Lattices

 \section{Abstract}

-The Cellular Potts model, also known as Glazier-Graner-Hogeweg model, is a lattice-based approach, by which biological tissues at the level of individual cells can be numerically studied.
-Traditionally, a square or hexagonal underlying lattice structure is assumed for two-dimensional systems and this is known to introduce artifacts in the structure and dynamics of the model tissues.
-Here, we developed a new variant of this method that can be applied to a broad class of (ir)regular lattices.
-We show that on an irregular lattice, deriving from a fluid-like configuration, two types of artifacts can be removed.
+The Cellular Potts model, also known as the Glazier-Graner-Hogeweg model, is a lattice-based approach by which biological tissues at the level of individual cells can be numerically studied.
+Traditionally, a square or hexagonal underlying lattice structure is assumed for two-dimensional systems, and this is known to introduce artifacts in the structure and dynamics of the model tissues.
+That is, on regular lattices, cells can assume shapes that are dictated by the symmetries of the underlying lattice.
+Here, we developed a variant of this method that can be applied to a broad class of (ir)regular lattices.
+We show that on an irregular lattice deriving from a fluid-like configuration, two types of artifacts can be removed.
 We further report on the transition between a fluid-like disordered and a solid-like hexagonally ordered phase present for monodisperse confluent cells as a function of their surface tension.
-This transition shows the hallmarks of a first-order phase transition, and is different from the glass/jamming transitions commonly reported for the vertex and Voronoi models.
+This transition shows the hallmarks of a first-order phase transition and is different from the glass/jamming transitions commonly reported for the vertex and active Voronoi models.
 We emphasize this by analyzing the distribution of shape parameters found in our state space.
 Our analysis provides a useful reference for the future study of epithelia using the (ir)regular Cellular Potts model.